WeblateOrg/weblate/docs/admin/upgrade.rst

         # Install optional dependencies directly when not using virtualenv
         pip install --upgrade -r requirements-optional.txt

 #.
-New Weblate release might have new :ref:`optional-deps`, please check if they cover
+New Weblate releases might have new :ref:`optional-deps`, please check if they cover
-   features you want.
+   the features you want.

 #.
 Upgrade the configuration file by following :file:`settings_example.py` or
    :ref:`version-specific-instructions`.